Chicken Parmesan Spaghetti Squash is a lower carb, lower-cal version of a classic favorite!

 - Cut spaghetti squash in half lengthwise.
 Scoop out seeds and drizzle the cut side with oil.
 Season with salt and pepper.
 Place cut side down and bake 60 minutes or just until tender (or microwave per notes below).

 - Meanwhile, season chicken with Italian seasoning, garlic powder, salt and pepper.

 - Heat olive oil in a skillet.
 Add chicken and cook 4-5 minutes or until lightly browned.

-- Add marinara sauce, 1 tablespoon tomato paste and diced tomatoes.
+- Add 2 cups marinara sauce, 1 tablespoon tomato paste and diced tomatoes.
 Simmer 10-15 minutes or until thickened.